gracelang/language/standardPrelude/standard.md

     contains(elem:T) -> Boolean
     // true if self contains elem

-    includes(predicate: Function1⟦T,Boolean⟧) -> Boolean
-    // true if predicate holds for any of the elements of self

     find(predicate: Function1⟦T,Boolean⟧) ifNone(notFoundBlock: Function0⟦T⟧) -> T
     // returns an element of self for which predicate holds, or the result of